MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/aquila-common-questions.md

 ### If an Arc instance to connect to private cloud with some resources is there, will Aquila scale to those resources in the future?

 In the future, Yes.
 Customers will be able to deploy System Center Operations Manager anywhere, and that capability will come through Arc.
-Arc-enabled on-prem deployment will have incremental features as compared to current on-prem System Center Operations Manager.
-Today, independent of System Center Operations Manager, customers can install an Arc agent on a VM running on-prem and start seeing the resource in the Azure portal.
+Arc-enabled on-premises deployment will have incremental features as compared to current on-premises System Center Operations Manager.
+Today, independent of System Center Operations Manager, customers can install an Arc agent on a VM running on-premises and start seeing the resource in the Azure portal.
 Once they start seeing the resource in the Azure portal, they can use the Azure services for that resource (and incur the appropriate costs).

 ### How will network monitoring be done on Aquila?